TheOne76/full_linear_wheel_odometry_factor/README.md

 # Introduction
 The full linear wheel odometry factor is a constraint depending on not only robot poses but also the kinematic parameters of a skid-steering robot.
 This factor can be used for two- and six-wheeled robots and tracked robots other than four-wheeled robots if these robots don't have steering mechanisms.
-The kinematic parameters are defined by the full linear model.
+The kinematic parameters are defined by the full linear model (Please see the following image for understanding this model).

 Therefore, this factor performs online calibration of kinematic models for skid-steering robots in addition to the motion constraint.
 **Owing to the online calibration, reliable wheel odometry-based constraint being adaptive to unknown environments (especially, slippage depending on the type of ground surface) is enabled without prior offline calibration manually**.